Receive one-time security codes

-When using email, first check your junk or spam folder.
+When using email (for uniformed services accounts), first check your junk or spam folder.
 If you still can’t find the email, contact your email administrator or email service provider to find out about any delivery issues.
 Sometimes setting up automatic email forwarding from one address to another can cause delivery delays.

-Make sure you’re using the code from your most recent request, whether you received it by text message, phone call, or email.
-Only the most recent one-time code you request will work for each type of request you make, such as when logging in to My Account or recovering your user ID.
+Make sure you’re using the code from your most recent request, whether you received it by text message, phone call, or email (for uniformed services accounts).
+Only the most recent one-time code will work for each type of request you make, such as when logging in to My Account or recovering your user ID.

 If you aren’t sure which code is the most recent, or your code has expired, you’ll need to request a new code.